CenturyLinkCloud/PublicKB/Release Notes/2015/2015-09-22-cloud-platform-release-notes.md

 ### Enhancements (9)

-* __Cloud Platform.__ The CenturyLink Cloud platform updates include:
+* __Cloud Platform.__ The Lumen Cloud platform updates include:
   * __Subaccounts in the Service Catalog__.
-Administrators now have the ability to toggle permissions for showing and hiding sub-accounts using the CenturyLink Cloud Service Catalog.
+Administrators now have the ability to toggle permissions for showing and hiding sub-accounts using the Lumen Cloud Service Catalog.
   * __Reboot Message Upon Storage Removal.__ Users that remove a storage volume from a cloud server will now see a "reboot required" message.
   * __Set Your Own Price: Default Price Sheet.__ Users with System Billing Manager privileges (or above) can now create a "default" price sheet that can then be inherited by all sub-accounts.